wurstscript/WurstScript/README.markdown

 ## User Documentation

-Using WurstScript for your map is easy!
+Using WurstScript to build a map is easy!
 Check out the [Setup Guide](https://wurstscript.github.io/start.html) on how to get started.
-For a formal description of all features, visit the [Manual](https://wurstscript.github.io/manual.html).
+For a formal description of all language features, visit the [Manual](https://wurstscript.github.io/manual.html).

 ##  Reporting Bugs